 Private: Each user is a private entity.
 When you activate for the first time your smartphone putting your phone number, you created your personal entity.
 It represents a single person inside Ianum.

-Group: if you want to create a company profile, an entity group is what you need to create.
+Group: if you want to create a company (or more in general, a Business) profile, an entity group is what you need to create.
 An entity group is a way to group two o more private entities.

 In this way Ianum can be used both by single users to protect their data and identities, and by groups or organizations, to access as a team and not as individual users.